We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Domestically in the US

 When flying with Delta 8, federal and state laws play a key role.
-Yet, an individual experience of flying with Delta 8 can often boil down to the TSA security officers.
+Yet, an individual’s experience of flying with Delta 8 can often boil down to the TSA security officers.

-In 2019, the TSA announced that in their searches, they do not look for any type of cannabis or cannabinoid possession.
-It’s simply not an area that this federal agency focuses on.
-TSA doesn’t seek out cannabinoids, so many people travel with them on airplanes every day, legality aside.
+The TSA has announced that in their searches, they do not actively look for any type of cannabis or cannabinoid possession, although agents will refer clear and obvious possession to local law enforcement TSA doesn’t specifically seek out cannabinoids, so many people travel with them on airplanes every day, legality aside.

 However, if you want to be careful and avoid legal repercussions when flying with Delta 8 (and you should!), this is where the state lines you’re entering play a big part.